Topeka, KS

 About Topeka, KS

-Topeka is a major city in Kansas with a population of 126,103 residents.
-The median household income is $55,902 per year, which is near the national average.
-The median age in Topeka is 38.2 years.
+Topeka is a major city located in Kansas with a population of 126,103 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,902 per year, which is 26% below the national median of $75,149.
+The median age of 38.2 years is close to the US median age of 38.9 years.

 How Topeka Ranks in Kansas